aforward9600/pokemonpalette/README.md

 #TWEAKS:
 -----------
 - The Gameboy Color palette functionality from pokemon Yellow has been back-ported into the game
+  - Scrolling mons on the title screen have their own palettes loaded on the GBC.
+  - In the blue version intro, jigglypuff has it's own palette loaded on the GBC.
 - Loading AI trainer parties uses the code from pokemon Yellow so as to allow custom movelists
 - If wGymLeaderNo is set to 9 when loading a battle, then the final battle music will play
 - Softlock Warp